 8. Were electors able to answer the question asked by yes, no or to cast a blank vote?
 Please answer with a yes or a no and explain briefly.

 YES they could choose any of these.

-- Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)?
+- 1. Was the referendum: - Mandatory (the Constitution or a statute provides that the text has to be submitted to the referendum)?

 See answer I.A.1